py-mine/mcproto/CONTRIBUTING.md

 Note that you will want to re-run this command each time our dependencies are updated, to stay in sync with the project.

-After that, the environment will contain all of the dependencies, including various executable programs, such as `pyright`.
+After that, the environment will contain all of the dependencies, including various executable programs, such as `basedpyright`.
 One of these executable programs is also `python`, which is the python interpreter for this environment, capable of interacting with all of the installed libraries.

 You will now need to make your terminal use the programs from this environment, rather than any global versions that you may have installed, so that you can use the tools in it when working on the project.
 Some IDEs/editors are capable of